haothitran/posts/_pages/projects.md

 permalink: /projects
 ---

-A list of personal projects.
-Most of these are small digital playgrounds that I created for a specific purpose that I revisit once in a while, usually to update code to keep up with new expected standards or to experiment with new available techniques.
+I created most of these projects for a specific purpose.
+Once in a while, I revisit them to update code to keep up with new expected standards or experiment with newly available techniques.
 Includes projects that are no longer active.

 ## AddOns for World of Warcraft

-Various add-ons that I have created for World of Warcraft for personal use.
+Various add-ons that I have created for World of Warcraft for personal use or for friends.
+As of April 2021, I stopped playing and no longer have an active subscription, so any recent updates are for friends.

 - [KlazAnnounceInterrupts](https://github.com/haothitran/KlazAnnounceInterrupts) — announce successful cast interrupts to party/raid
 - [KlazAnnounceSpells](https://github.com/haothitran/KlazAnnounceSpells) — receive notification for important spells used in party/raid